There is a showdown between the People’s National Convention(PNC) and its suspended General Secretary, Mr Mohammed Atik.

 Mr Mohammed, who was suspended on July 22, 2017, insists he remains the General Secretary of the party and has had his lawyers written to the party to rescind its decision.

 But the party, in a swift move, has officially taken over of Mr Mohammed’s office.

 Sources within the party said the decision to lock out Mr Mohammed was taken after he failed to hand over keys to his office as well as other party property in his possession by a July 28, 2017 deadline.

 According to the party, Mr Mohammed, despite having been served with the suspension letter/notice by the National Executive Council (NEC), kept “sneaking” into his office at the party’s headquarters.

 Relatedly, a lawyer for Mr Mohammed has accused the party’s NEC of overstepping its boundaries in the suspension.

-Mr Samson Lardy Anyenini of [email protected] in a letter to the PNC on behalf of his client, said the decision was in violation of the party’s constitution and, thus, must be rescinded.
+Mr Samson Lardy Anyenini of A-partners@Law in a letter to the PNC on behalf of his client, said the decision was in violation of the party’s constitution and, thus, must be rescinded.

 His lawyer said in the letter to the PNC dated Tuesday, August 1, that: “We hold the instruction of the lawfully elected and constitutionally recognised General Secretary of the People’s National Convention (PNC), Atik Mohammed, to reply your letter of 24th July, 2017 on the above subject matter.
 We start by stating categorically that the decision by a few members of the party’s National Executive Committee (NEC) to indulge in the action purporting to suspend our client was/is completely alien to the PNC Constitution and due process of the law generally.